Sounding out the experts

 Following is a break down of how we test wireless speakers.
 Our rigorous testing lets you make an informed buying decision.

 A panel of experts listens to musical passages across various genres, including classical, rock and pop.
-The experts assess the overall quality of the speaker's performance, standing approximately two metres away.
+The experts assess the overall quality of the speaker's performance, sitting approximately two metres away.
+Our experts assess:

 Our range test reveals how well a Bluetooth speaker works in different environments.
 We place each speaker in an identical position and then measure when the signal between it and a smartphone/tablet begins degrading, right up to the point when it disconnects.